top of page

 Due to COVID-19, planned performances of Brahms Requiem, Spring Pops, and Summer Pops did not take place.

-Virtual performance by Children and Teens of Chorus
+Virtual performance by Children and Teens of Chorus premiere

 Tafone (music), Chorus teens (text) – The Little Things

-2020-21
+Season 62: 2020-21

-Season 62
+Covid Season

 In August 2020, online and in person at the Misquamicut Drive-in, the premiere of a documentary on the Chorus, Mostly Music: The Journey of the Chorus of Westerly, took place.

-In 2020, no live performances took place due to Covid-19.
+In calendar year 2020, no live performances took place due to Covid-19.
 However, the Chorus presented several virtual presentations including a live Christmas concert from the hall featuring Kathryn Aaron and Andrew Howell, hosted remotely by Ryan Saunders.
 A virtual Twelve Days of Twelfth Night Festival was held featuring interview shows, retrospectives, and a concert featuring Margot Rood and Emily Marvosh.
 Through May 2021, the Chorus also hosted a bi-weekly lecture series and, on the opposite weeks, a bi-weekly talk show called 'The Community Chorus Show'.

 The Chorus adult singers - in both the symphonic and foundations programs - rehearsed virtually between March 2020 and June 2020, and then between September 2020 and June 2020.
 The children and teenage singers rehearsed virtually between March 2020 and June 2020.
 Between September and late November 2020, the children and the teens rehearse both virtually (once a week) and in-person (once a week) and also received music lesson online.
 The Fall 2020 in-person rehearsals took place in cohorts outdoors on the Wahaneeta Preserve, a property of the Westerly Land Trust, until earlier sunsets arrived in November.
 At that time, rehearsals shifted to "under the lights" on the Westerly High School Football Field.
 Rehearsals shifted to virtual for the winter months.